 Known on campus as the "MCA," the Mahaney Center for the Arts is home to the Middlebury College Museum of Art, the black-box style Seeler Studio Theatre, the dance theatre, and a stunning 370-seat recital hall.
 The academic year is filled with a variety of exciting performances and exhibitions, offering our college community a unique opportunity to participate in the arts.

-In spring 2014, we welcomed back Rehearsals Cafe, with beverage service and light fare from 8:30 AM-2:30 PM Monday-Friday, plus some performance evenings, during the academic year.
+In spring 2014, we welcomed back Rehearsals Cafe, with beverage service and light fare on weekdays during the academic year.

 The arts extend beyond the walls of the MCA as well, with film and media culture programs in Dana Auditorium and the Axinn Center, theatre productions in Wright Theatre and the Hepburn Zoo, studio art shows in Johnson, independent student exhibitions in the Center Gallery in McCullough, special events in Mead Chapel, and more.